Adaptive Learning via Off-Model Training and Importance Sampling for Fully Non-Markovian Optimal Stochastic Control. Complete version: Construction of importance sampling weights and training data

 \subsection{Construction of the importance sampling weights and training measures for SDEs driven by Brownian motion}

 This section presents a detailed description of the samples associated with the training stage of the value functions in a given stochastic control problem.
-As a warming-up to the more complex case of SDEs driven by fractional Brownian motion and partial hedging for rough stochastic volatility models, we start with the simplest case of path-dependent SDEs driven by Brownian motion.
-In the sequel, for a given history $\Xi_{n-1} = (w_0,y_0, \ldots, w_{n-1},y_{n-1})$, we denote
+As a warming-up to the more complex case of SDEs driven by fractional Brownian motion and partial hedging for rough stochastic volatility models, we start with the simplest case of path-dependent SDEs driven by the Brownian motion.
+For sake of simplicity of exposition, we will study the assumptions H1-H2 for the controlled SDE where the driving noise is the one-dimensional Brownian motion.
+In the multi-dimensional case, the driving noise $(\Delta A^1_1, \ldots, \Delta A^d_1)$ has a more complex distribution and the argument must be split into two parts by conditioning on the component of the $d$-dimensional Brownian motion which has hit the barrier $[-\epsilon,\epsilon]$.
+We refer the reader to Section \ref{incCASE} for details.